I Threw Away My Yearbooks and Maybe You Should Too

 I just did a strangely therapeutic thing.
 I threw away my yearbooks.
 All of them.
 Every year from kindergarten to high school.
-The entire stack hit the trash bin with a heavy thud.
-I half-expected to feel a twinge of regret, but it never came.
+The entire stack hit the trash bin with a mighty thud.
+I expected to feel a pang of regret, but it never came.
 Instead, I felt a great relief as several burdens lifted from my shoulders.

 The physical burden was obvious.